KastanDay/kastanday.github.io/posts/tools-for-thought/index.rst

             print('life is fun')

-.. admonition:: A titled callout (penis)
+.. admonition:: A titled callout

     This doesn't seem to be working
     This is very handy for titling your callouts.